 6. Storing your Kids’ Artwork

 Your kids make the sweetest artwork — from scribbles on pieces of paper, to pics of dragons and unicorns, to all the works of art they bring home from school.
 You want to keep it all (because, of course, all their art is special…and also you would feel like the worst parent on the Earth if they found all their projects in the trash…gasp!).
 But let’s get real — that’s a lot of paper to hold onto.
-Instead, Melissa, on our team, suggests snapping pics of your children’s art, and then creating a photo book of all their masterpieces.
+Instead, we suggest snapping pics of your children’s art, and then creating a photo book of all their masterpieces.

-You can also use a company like Plum Print.
-You mail them your kids’ artwork (in a prepaid box Plum Print provides), and they create a one-of-a-kind “portfolio” of your child’s work.
+You can also use a company like Plum Print or Artkive.
+You mail them your kids’ artwork (in a prepaid box provided by the company), and they create a one-of-a-kind “portfolio” of your child’s work.
 Cool, right?
 This way you can guiltlessly keep hardcopies of the really special stuff, and toss the rest — in a hidden garbage where they’ll never find it!

 Involving the Kids